NEWVectors or files. Pick a path.Start →

 Voyage AI

-Embedding-focused AI company offering high-quality text and multimodal embeddings optimized for retrieval.
-Known for strong benchmark performance on MTEB and domain-specific models for code and legal.
+Embedding-focused AI company (now part of MongoDB) offering high-quality text and multimodal embeddings optimized for retrieval.
+Known for strong MTEB benchmark performance, domain-specific models for code, legal, and finance, and voyage-multimodal-3.5, which added video frame embeddings in early 2026.

 What Sets It Apart